Win Bright: Background

 Win Bright is a grey horse bred in Japan by Cosmo View Farm.
 During his racing career he was trained by Yoshihiro Hatakeyama and raced in the black, white and red colours of Win Co Ltd. He had a white blaze and white socks on his hind legs but these markings became less visible as his coat lightened.
-Win Bright was ridden in most of his races by Masami Matsuoka.
+Masami Matsuoka rode Win Bright in most of his races.

-He was from the eleventh crop of foals sired by Stay Gold a horse whose wins included the Dubai Sheema Classic and Hong Kong Vase in 2001.
+He was from the eleventh crop of foals sired by Stay Gold, a horse whose wins included the Dubai Sheema Classic and Hong Kong Vase in 2001.
 He went on to sire many major winners including Orfevre, Gold Ship, Nakayama Festa, Rainbow Line and Fenomeno.
-Win Bright's dam Summer Eternity, from whom he inherited his colour, won three minor races in four seasons on the track between 2007 and 2010 Her grand-dam Miss Guelain was a half-sister to the dam of the Yushun Himba winner Cosmo Dream.
+Win Bright's dam Summer Eternity, from whom he inherited his colour, won three minor races in four seasons on the track between 2007 and 2010.
+Her grand-dam Miss Guelain was a half-sister to the dam of the Yushun Himba winner Cosmo Dream.